 Booking Your Coron Island Hopping Tour

-We also did a Palawan island hopping tour in El Nidon, but after trying the group experience, we craved a more bespoke experience for our Coron Island hopping tour.
+While we enjoyed the camaraderie of our El Nido Tour A group trip, we craved a more bespoke experience for our Coron Island hopping tour.
 We planned to spend our first afternoon in town hunting down the best Coron island hopping tour, however life never quite goes to plan and instead we ended up in our room at the Sunlight Guest Hotel booking a group trip to Bali for 15 of our friends.
 We have travelled on Jetstar many times and the flash ‘fly free return’ sale was too good to miss.
 Everyone else clearly thought so as well because the website kept crashing and seats were selling faster than hotcakes.
 By the time our flights were finally booked and we made it into Coron Town most of the travel agencies had closed for the night.
 We had all but given up hope when we noticed Coron Island Tour was still open.
 George was just about to close the doors when we slipped inside.
 While they had a variety of tours in Coron Palawan on offer, we wanted a half day group tour that hit all the highlights and when we couldn’t find one to appeal we decided to create our own Coron island hopping itinerary on a private boat.
 Sure it was a little more expensive, but I happily paid the premium to get exactly what I wanted.
 Considering it was 8.30pm and we wanted an 8am pick up the next morning, I was grateful they could accommodate us at such short notice.
 George was very knowledgeable and helped us create an individual itinerary that suited our needs perfectly.
 We paid PHP5,700 (AUD$140) in total for our trip and left safe in the knowledge that our dreams of Coron Island hopping were intact.
 After a quick dinner at Trattoria Altrove, we turned in early in anticipation of the adventures ahead.

 Our Private Tour Coron Island Hopping